tgstern/book-review-database/README.md

 A custom error route with a programmable message a return button.

-Project 1 for HarvardX CS50: Web Programming with Python and JavaScript
+> Designed for HarvardX CS50: Web Programming with Python and JavaScript